syncfusion-content/windowsforms-docs/WindowsForms/PercentTextBox/Culture-Settings.md

-> Note: The RefreshCulture() method can be used to refresh and reapply the culture specific settings.
+N> The RefreshCulture() method can be used to refresh and reapply the culture specific settings.

 A sample which demonstrates the Culture Settings of the PercentTextBox control is available in the below sample installation path.